GraphiCortex/Asg_1_609/README.md

 We computed the neural data into visual representations according to the spike features listed.

 ## For part a:
- we coded a direct plotting visualization for the 2 groups (stuttering vs control).
+We coded a direct plotting visualization for the 2 groups (stuttering vs control).
 With emphasis on identifying variables such as spike frequency, amplitude and shapelike features.
 All these are plotted to visualize the differnces between the two groups.

 ## For part b: